All Episodes

 You know, and then I love Nancy Poe.

-Well, we can do it on the second amendment.
+Well, we can do it on the Second Amendment.

 No, you can't do it against the Constitution.

-How did you become speaker third in line for the presidency?
+How did you become Speaker third in line for the presidency?

-Um and on top of that, what's the next thing on their agenda?
+And on top of that, what's the next thing on their agenda?

 Oh, let's go three days of Michael Cohn.

-I don't know why he's allowing this.
+By the way, can they not, I don't know why he's allowing this.

 Leave the guy alone.